dklounge/dklounge.github.io/_posts/2014-03-20-On-soft-landing.md

 What happened to the middle part?
 The execution part?
 Which is in the future?
 We don\'t know.
 And I didn\'t know that I didn\'t know.

 ###1.
-Derisking the unknown
+De-risking the unknown
 _I did not even know it._ That\'s the key problem.
 Put yourself in my friend\'s shoes.
 If he leaves, and he fails, what shall become of him?
-How can he plan ahead such that he can find a resaonably role following the time spent in a new venture?
+How can he plan ahead such that he can find a reasonably role following the time spent in a new venture?

-Well, here are some strategies for derisking the next steps.
+Well, here are some strategies for de-risking the next steps.

 __Avoid the wantrepreneur trap and validate first__